 City of Pasadena ADA Coordinator

 Title II of the Americans with Disabilities Act (ADA) requires all local governments with 50 or more employees to designate an individual to coordinate ADA compliance.
-The Accessibility Issues Coordinator coordinates the City’s efforts to comply with the ADA and other disability related laws; investigates complaints of inaccessibility and discrimination based on disability in City facilities, services, and employment practices; provides disability related information to interested persons; and provides staff support to the Accessibility and Disability Commission.
+The City of Pasadena Accessibility Coordinator coordinates the City’s efforts to comply with the ADA and other disability related laws; investigates complaints of inaccessibility and discrimination based on disability in City facilities and services; provides disability related information to interested persons; and provides staff support to the Accessibility and Disability Commission.